 So now we'll talk about graphing lines.
 You may well remember from high school that a big topic of the x-y plane has to do with graphing lines and finding equations of lines.
 So for example, we might have a line like this.
 We might have to find the equation of a line, or we might be given an equation and have to produce this line, something along those lines.
-Show Transcript
+Read full transcript

 In this lesson, we'll start with the very basics.
 This in many ways will just be kind of a conceptual introduction to the idea of graphing lines in the plane.
 First we have to focus on a few big ideas, before we can actually get to the mechanics of actually how to graph a particular line.
 So big idea number one, every possible line in the x-y plane has its own unique equation.

 So there's this, you could say a one to one pairing between a unique line and a unique equation, so that's a big idea.
 Every line has it's own equation.
 Big idea number two, for any given line, all the points on the line have x and y coordinates that satisfy the equation of the line.
 So that's a really big idea.

 That's a deep idea and people don't appreciate how deep that idea is.
 On any line there's an infinite number of points.
 All infinity of those points, every single one of them, we can pick out any point at all on that line, find its x coordinate, y coordinate, plug it in, and it would satisfy the equation of the line.
 That is absolutely huge.

 And finally big idea number three, any linear equation that relates x to the first power to y to the first power, as long as there is no multiplication or division of variables, or something odd like square roots or something.
 As long as there's just ordinary x and ordinary y and a bunch of numbers, that must be the equation of some line in the x-y plane.
 So for example we look at this.